azidhak/weather/README.md

 # weather

 Weather is an application that show you current and tomorrow's forecast information of Stockholm, Gothenburg, Mount view, London, New york, Berlin and Malmo.
+It use https://open-meteo.com/en free API to get forecast data.

 ### Highlights
 - Kotlin.